AnishDe12020/sponsor/CONTRIBUTING.md

 ## Environment Variables

-You DO NOT need any env's to run this project at the moment.
+You need the stripe private and public keys to be added in `.env.local`.
+You can refer to `.env.sample` for how it should be

 ## 🛡️ License